-The applicant has requested an adjustment to eliminate the requirement for buildings to be placed at the minimum 5-10-foot setback line, rather the applicant is proposing to set the buildings back approximately 20 feet adjacent to State Street and Cordon Road NE, and further along Greencrest Street NE.
-The Hearings Officer's findings for the Adjustment can be found in Section 8 of this report.
+The proposal does not comply with this clear and objective design standard.
+The applicant has requested an adjustment to eliminate the requirement for buildings to be placed at the minimum 5-10-foot building setback line adjacent to a street.
+Rather, the applicant is proposing to set the buildings back approximately 20 feet adjacent to State Street and Cordon Road NE, and further along Greencrest Street NE.
+Findings for the Adjustment can be found in Section 7 of this report.